brandonmack1021/ubuntu-hardening-project/README.md

 - Disable unnecessary services to reduce the system attack surface
 - Secure applications using sandboxing tools like Firejail
 - Enable two-factor authentication (2FA) for additional login security
-- Document all steps and provide a ready-to-run command reference

 ---